 I also have a strong interest in improving research methodology in clinical neuroscience, including the importance of considering the psychometric properties of neural measures.
 I have developed open-source, Matlab software to make generalizability theory approaches to the psychometric evaluation of behavioral and event-related potential (ERP) measurements readily available to researchers interested in taking advantage of its multifaceted approach to the evaluation of measurement error.
 The continual application of rigorous psychometric methodology to psychological measures has the capability to improve the reproducibility of psychological science and mitigate the replication crisis in clinical neuroscience.

-I’m also happy to announce that I have accepted an assistant professor position in the clinical area of the psychology department at the University of South Florida.
-I will be starting January 2020, and I plan to admit a student for Fall 2020.
+I’m currently an assistant professor in the clinical area of the psychology department at the University of South Florida.
+I plan to admit a student for Fall 2021.